-10 Things EVERY Parents Should Do When Raising Mixed Race or Interracial Children
+10 Things EVERY Parents Should Do When Raising Mixed Race Kids

 Take two parents, two entirely different cultures, traditions and perspectives and you get a family with some pretty tough discussions, strong opinions and choices ahead.
-We can’t do it all and we certainly won’t do it perfectly when it comes to our interracial children but there are some things we as parents need to prioritise when raising mixed kids of dual or multiple cultures.
+We can’t do it all and we certainly won’t do it perfectly when it comes to our mixed race kids but there are some things we as parents need to prioritise when raising mixed kids of dual or multiple heritage.

 Speak your language

-If one of you speaks another language or originates from another country where English isn’t the first language, that means your mixed son or daughter could and should be bilingual.
-Even if you don’t speak it well, passing down any culture often goes hand in hand with language.
-Your mixed race kids may resent having to attend language school every Saturday now but they’ll thank you for it later on when they’re able to converse with friends and family from your native country.
+If one of you speaks another language or originates from another country where English isn’t the first language, that means your mixed race son or daughter could be bilingual.
+That’s an amazing opportunity to give your children!
+Even if you don’t speak it well, passing down your culture can often goes hand in hand with language.
+Basic greetings are sometimes all a child needs to feel part of or included amongst relatives or friends.
+And yes, your mixed race kids may resent having to attend language school every Saturday now but they’ll thank you for it later on when they’re able to converse with friends and family from your native country.

 2. Talk about your history

-History can tell a thousand stories and telling your own history as well as that of your homeland will do wonders in opening up all sorts of discussions with your children.
-For us as a mixed race kids growing up with a Persian father, I learned fast that the Iranian Revolution marked a major historical upheaval and explains a lot about modern day Iran, its people, its diaspora and its politics.
+History can tell a thousand stories and telling your own family history as well as that of your homeland will do wonders in opening up all sorts of discussions with your children.
+For myself and my siblings growing up with a Persian father, I learned fast that the Iranian Revolution marked a major historical upheaval and explains a lot about modern day Iran, its people, its diaspora and its politics.
 Pre-Revolutionary Iran and the ancient civilisations and dynasties also shed light on who and why Iranians are such a proud people.
 I don’t know if I would understand my Dad’s culture and origins if I didn’t have this perspective.

 3. Emphasise both Cultures

-Make sure you talk about both parent’s cultures to your children.
-So easy is it for parents to get caught in the trap of emphasising only the culture that is ‘exotic’ or foreign that the partner who hails from the country in which you reside or one that is more common, gets forgotten.
+Make sure you talk about both parent’s cultures to your mixed children.
+It’s so easy for parents to get caught in the trap of emphasising only the culture that is ‘exotic’ or foreign that the partner who hails from the country in which you reside or one that is more common, gets forgotten.
 Make sure both of your mixed race kids’ cultures and traditions are valued and explained and talk about it with each other to ensure you’re both on the same page.

 4. Talk about race and racism

 Even if you’ve never fell victim to racism, this is a must must discussion parents need to have with their children.
-Your children will have different experiences from you and they may have darker or lighter skin but either way they need to be able to talk about it and understand it even if you’re uncomfortable talking about it.
+Your children will have different experiences from you and they may have darker or lighter skin but either way they need to be able to talk about and understand race and how it relates to themselves even if you’re uncomfortable talking about it.
 (Read on for more about how to talk to your kids about racism)

 5. Pass on your traditions